 This is exactly what we did when we rolled out Dooly, our sales enablement tool.
 We’re always aware of the risk of slowing down reps by adding another step to the sales process.
 But when we looked at how our reps were spending their time, it was clear that Dooly was helping our team work faster – saving them, on average, at least three hours per rep per week.
 Less time spent on administrative tasks means more time actually closing deals.

 So, how do you actually build a sales forecast?

-There are a number of different ways to build your sales forecast.
-You can forecast using historical data, weighing deals in your pipeline by opportunity stage or scoring your leads based on behavior.
+There are a number of different ways to forecast sales.
+You can forecast using historical sales data, weighing deals in your pipeline by opportunity stage or scoring your leads based on behavior.
 The right method will depend on your team’s particular sales motion.

 At Intercom we practice “category forecasting,” which combines insight from the sales rep and clear indicators from the account.
 I’ve boiled down our process to two repeatable steps.

 Step one: Assign a status to every deal

 The first step is having each sales rep assign a status to all their active deals.
 These statuses reflect how likely it is that a particular deal will close within the forecasted period – in our case, weekly.